Angel (Buffy the Vampire Slayer): Angel

 After his departure from Buffy, Angel appeared in his own spin-off series, titled Angel.
 Moving to Los Angeles, he starts a supernatural detective agency called Angel Investigations.
 He dedicates himself to "helping the helpless," and becomes a Champion of The Powers That Be, who send him psychic visions through his employees Doyle (Glenn Quinn), and later Cordelia (Charisma Carpenter).
 In doing so, he frequently clashes with the powerful law firm Wolfram & Hart, who represent the evil of the world.
-During this season (1999–2000), Buffy and Angel appear in each other's shows (the Buffy episode "Pangs" and the Angel episode "I Will Remember You"), but are forced to accept that nothing has changed and they still can't or shouldn't be together.
+During this season (1999–2000), Buffy and Angel appear in each other's shows (the Buffy episode "Pangs" and the Angel episode "I Will Remember You"), but are forced to accept that nothing has changed and they still can not or should not be together.
 Later in the television season, Buffy crosses over into the episode "Sanctuary" where she attempts to kill rogue Slayer Faith (Eliza Dushku) to whom Angel shows compassion, and Angel appears in Buffys "The Yoko Factor" where he squares off with Buffy's new boyfriend Riley (Marc Blucas).
 They finally decide to stay away from each other's business and stick to phone calls at this point.
-In the season one finale, Angel is given some hope at redemption when the Shanshu prophecy reveals that a vampire with a soul may eventually become human after fulfilling his role in the upcoming apocalypse.
+In the season 1 finale, Angel is given some hope at redemption when the Shanshu prophecy reveals that a vampire with a soul may eventually become human after fulfilling his role in the upcoming apocalypse.